 As is shown in Table B.2, the optimal mixing f-value is smaller than the f-values of all the strategies in most of the trials.
-Although this experiments are only for illustrative purposes, it shows that the using of optimal mixing algorithms can indeed improve the approximation in practice.
-Further
+Although these experiments are only for illustrative purposes, it shows that the using of optimal mixing algorithms can indeed improve the approximation in practice.
+Further comprehensive experiments are needed to investigate the performance of the assembled algorithm in more practical scenarios.

-Appendix C. Definitions in Discrete Geometry
+Appendix C. Definitions in discrete geometry